 John: Yes, we’re working (more slowly than I’d like) on a couple of bigger projects that intend to dive deeper into how content marketing works/could work.

 Joe: Nice.
 I think about it from a content recommendation standpoint, too, though.
 Like how can we let readers dive into the rabbit hole on a topic in a way that’s way more intuitive than just tags and hyperlinks.
 Luckily, the Ezra Kleins of the world are figuring that out for us right now.
-Anyway, speaking of brand newsrooms — I just read your 9 things an Editor-in-Chief does every day piece and it was deadly accurate.
+Anyway, speaking of brand newsrooms—I just read your “9 Things Your Editor-in-Chief Does Every Day” piece and it was deadly accurate.
 Nicely done.

 John: Hey!
 Thank you!